liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/04-liferay-portal-clustering/05-enabling-cluster-link.markdown

 ## Multicast Over UDP

-When you enable Cluster Link, @product@'s default clustering configuration is enabled.
-This configuration defines IP multicast over UDP. @product@ uses two groups of [channels from JGroups](http://www.jgroups.org/manual4/index.html#_channel) to implement this: a control group and a transport group.
+When you enable Cluster Link, @sharepoint@'s default clustering configuration is enabled.
+This configuration defines IP multicast over UDP. @sharepoint@ uses two groups of [channels from JGroups](http://www.jgroups.org/manual4/index.html#_channel) to implement this: a control group and a transport group.
 If you want to customize the [channel